piegope/doc/docs/en/rdm/mac/commands/administration/user-management/index.md

 ### Create users

 To create a new user click on the add button.
 You can create a user using default security (specifying the password) or [Integrated Security](/rdm/mac/commands/administration/user-management/integrated-security/).
-Consult the [Permissions](/rdm/mac/commands/administration/user-management/permissions/) topic for more information on the rights that can be added to a user.
+Consult [Permissions](/rdm/mac/commands/administration/user-management/permissions/) for more information on the rights that can be added to a user.
 You can assign different security options to the user such as allow the user to use the Offline mode.
 ![User and Security Management](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10133.png)

 {% snippet icon.badgeInfo %}